DerekAIMoor/DerekAIMoor/README.md

 - Problem and Thinking Skills
 - Presentation Skills
 - Able to educate multiple ages
+- Able to use a computer quickly and efficiently
+- Engage in conversations that are meaningful and beneficial

 You are able to contact me by email and phone number